Some people who have severe depression may also experience hallucinations and delusional thinking, the symptoms of psychosis.

 The cause of psychotic depression is not fully understood.
 It's known that there's no single cause of depression and it has many different triggers.

-Genes probably play a part, as severe depression can run in families, although it's not known why some people also develop psychosis.
+Genes probably play a part, as severe depression can run in families.

 Treating psychotic depression